May 25, 2022 3 min read

 You chefs are a funny bunch.
 I know, because I was one for many many years.
 It’s my opinion that “once a chef, always a chef”.
 We see the world differently and demand more of our knives.
-Chefs need knives that are crazy sharp, stay that way for a long time.
-The same way we sometimes as more of our best friends than everyone else, (help with moving, council us about our love lives, etc…) we also want our best friend in the kitchen to do a little more work and take a bit more of a beating.
+Chefs need knives that are crazy sharp and stay that way for a long time.
+The same way we sometimes ask more of our best friends than others (help with moving, council us about our love lives, etc…) we also want our best friend in the kitchen to do a little more work and take a bit more of a beating.

 I’ve found that the default size for chefs is 240mm, sometimes 270mm and a few even like a 300mm knife.
-Longer blades make cutting 200 pounds of potatoes into hash browns easier as the extra length makes a bigger fulcrum and you need less force to cut….or something sciency like that.
-Here is my list of knives that fit the bill and should be considered by any chef looking for a number one knife.
+Longer blades make cutting 200 pounds of potatoes into hash browns easier as the extra length makes a bigger fulcrum, and you need less force to cut….or something sciency like that.
+Basically, big knives make big jobs easier.
+Here is my list of knives that fit the bill and should be considered by any chef looking for a number one knife:

-Some folks want a knife that has that carbon steel look, but is actually easy to care for stainless steel.
-It is one of the heaviest knives we carry and is perfect if you prefer the feel of a German or American knife.
+Some folks want a knife that has that carbon steel look, but is actually made from easy-to-care-for stainless steel.
+This is one of the heaviest knives we carry and is perfect if you prefer the feel of a German or American knife.
 The handle is very ergonomic, especially for those with larger hands.
 Layered Damascus stainless steel, uniquely paired with a black kurochi finish?
 What more could you want?

 Either you have a large mitt like mine and love this handle or you have a small hand and hate it.
 If you’re like me this rugged, good looking and slick feeling knife is what you are after.
 I often use this for the Cut Like a Chef classes we teach.

 I couldn't decide between the two because they are both rad.
-Both lines are exclusive to Knifewear and they were designed by our own large-knife enthusiast, Naoto Fujimoto.
-We picked this workshop to forge these blades because each craftsman in the factory has a specialized skill.
-One guy forges, one guy sharpens, one guy puts on handles, etc. This focus allows them to far exceed the accuracy and consistency of many blacksmiths, but also to work more efficiently and make more knives for a lower price.
+Both lines are exclusive to Knifewear, and we custom designed them to be everything a chef would want.
+We picked this specific workshop to forge these blades because each craftsman in the factory has a specialized skill.
+One person forges, one sharpens, one puts on handles, etc. This focus allows them to far exceed the accuracy and consistency of many blacksmiths, but also to work more efficiently and make more knives for a lower price.

 Let's face it, kitchens are hard on knives.
 When we designed this blade we choose Blue Carbon Steel for its obvious benefits; great edge retention and insane sharpness.
 As much as we love the steel we knew it would get terribly rusty in a professional kitchen, so we had it clad in stainless steel.
 Now only the edge is exposed high-carbon steel, and the knife is much easier to keep from rusting.